Jill Biden promotes cancer research in New Orleans - NewsBreak

-First lady Jill Biden visited a medical center in New Orleans on Friday to stress the importance of cancer research, a priority in the budget proposal President Joe Biden sent to Congress.
+First lady Jill Biden was traveling to a medical center in New Orleans on Friday to stress the importance of cancer research, a priority in the budget proposal President Joe Biden sent to Congress.

 The Democratic president's overall budget plan has been roundly criticized by Republicans and won't make it through Congress intact.
 But Biden is hoping the fight against cancer will find bipartisan support.